-Most visitors who make the trip this far north (if they aren’t Home and Away fans) are looking to hike to the Barrenjoey Lighthouse, which offers breathtaking views over Pittwater and beyond.
+Most visitors who make the trip this far north (if they aren’t Home and Away fans) are looking to hike to the Barrenjoey Lighthouse, which offers breathtaking views over Pittwater, Palm Beach, and beyond.

-That’s not all there is to do here though.
+That’s not all there is to do near Palm Beach though.
 Native bushland offer a series of trails perfect for scenic walks (don’t miss hiking out to Whale Beach), or jump on a ferry and head around Pittwater to some of the more remote harbour beaches, such as The Basin.

 You can even take scenic flights in a seaplane in Palm Beach, which is not to be missed!

-If you’re trying to find the best Sydney beaches close to the city, these are our personal favourite ones to check out.
+If you’re trying to find the best beaches in Sydney close to the city, these are our personal favourite ones to check out.